oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/introduction/introduction.md

-## Want to Learn More?
+## Learn More

-Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-whats-new-in-exadata-cloud-at-customer-gen2.html#GUID-2F27E5A9-67A8-459E-9453-81E1F68043DE) to learn about What's New in Exadata Database Service on Cloud@Customer.
+* Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-whats-new-in-exadata-cloud-at-customer-gen2.html#GUID-2F27E5A9-67A8-459E-9453-81E1F68043DE) to learn about What's New in Exadata Database Service on Cloud@Customer.

 ## Acknowledgements